Graduate School of Engineering, The University of Tokyo

 Circular Economy

 In recent years, the Circular Economy has been attracting attention as a new model for economic growth.
 The Circular Economy is a new economic system that pursues sustainable business and society while satisfying the rationality of individuals and companies.
 Due to issues such as climate change and resource depletion, the traditional one-way economy of mass production, consumption, and disposal (linear economy) is reaching its limits, and people around the world are searching for ways to reduce resource waste by considering “throw-away” in the business planning and product design stages.
-Kimita Laboratory is conducting research to design products, services, business models and policies that realize the Circular Economy and to implement them in society.
+At Kimita Laboratory, we design innovative products, services, business models, and policies to advance the circular economy, while nurturing entrepreneurs to implement these ideas in society.

 In recent years, we hear the term “circular economy” (CE) used more and more often.
 However, it's noteworthy that in Japan, discussions often still focus on recycling.
 In contrast, the essence of CE is a mechanism to circulate resources while maintaining their value without discarding them.
 Thus, it's necessary to reconsider how products should be from the business planning, product design, and design stages, instead of focusing solely on recycling disposed products.